arya002/TradeMaster-application/README.md

 - Upload GTT data json file which gets parsed and stored in the DataBase
 - Upload Trade data json file which gets parsed and stored in the DataBase
-- Query records by data
+- Query records by Data
-- Query records by trade ID
+- Query records by Trade ID
-- Query records by client ID
+- Query records by Client ID

 ## Parser
-The parser has been implemented in a way to handle duplicate entries to avoid redundancy and any possible clashes.
+The file parser has been implemented in a way to handle duplicate entries to avoid redundancy and any possible clashes.
 The json schema is also checked to make sure the files follow the right format before being parsed.

 ## Tech